 - Creating an inventory of interesting facts about your customers.
 Google terms like benefits of X, mistakes of X, why X, who should buy X, or who shouldn’t buy X. Replace X with your market/niche.
 This will give you solid insights about selling opportunities in your niche.

-- Create a map of customer journey, starting from first visit to purchase.
-It should include details as precise as visiting landing page X or receiving an email or reacting to X social media post.
+- Create a map of the customer journey, starting from first visit to purchase.
+It should include details as precise as visiting landing page X or receiving an email, or reacting to X’s social media post.

 - Study your own product/service to find your unique selling points and how they are useful for the customer.

 - Create a Customer Magnet.
 This is a set of data that represents your customer’s emotional needs and circumstances.
 It helps you figure out the job you have to perform.
 And it will become the basis of your marketing material.